Truly sustainable farming

 Today, however, the biggest challenge to the salmon industry is the sea lice.
 In addition to innovative successful internal changes regarding 1) production of bigger smolt, 2) strategic relocation of our farming activities to more exposed farming, and 3) the use of lumpfish to fight the sea lice, Hiddenfjord works tirelessly to strengthen the national legislation regarding sea lice.
 Just like in 2003, we relentlessly lobby the national authorities to strengthen the legislation to make the industry reduce the sea lice levels, and to prevent the spread of sea lice from one salmon farm to other salmon farms.

 In 2009, the first sea lice regulation was introduced.
 The national sea lice regulation has since been made stricter several times (2014, 2016, 2017 and 2020).
 It is a tough battle to push for a stricter sea lice regulation for the industry.
 However, it is the only way to go, because it is vital to prevent the spread of sea lice from one area to another.
 In 2017, our lobbying efforts resulted in national sea lice numbers being made public.
 This led to lower sea lice levels in the Faroe Islands.

 1st of June 2020, the maximum number of allowed sea lice was reduced to 1,0 sea lice per salmon.
-The maximum number is set to decrease to 0,5 from 1st of June 2021.
-Once again Hiddenfjord is the driving force behind these enhancements of the farming regulations in the Faroe Islands and we continue to lobby towards even stricter sea lice regulations.
+1st of June 2021, the maximum number of allowed sea lice was reduced to 0,5 sea lice per salmon for a three-month period between 1st of May to 31st of August.
+Once again, Hiddenfjord has been the driving force behind these enhancements of farming regulations in the Faroe Islands.
+We continue to lobby for even stricter sea lice regulations.

 2 Based on a 18% difference between the live weight and the gutted salmon.